zikula/core/src/lib/Zikula/Core/FilterUtil/docs/developers.md

 ### Adding own plugins to FilterUtil ###

 Simply create your own plugin with the following abstract base classes and interfaces and add an instance to the pluginarray.

 - **AbstractPlugin** Baseclass for all plugins.
 - **BuildInterface** Interface for plugins that reads conditions from the Filter converts them for the QueryBuilder.
 - **AbstractBuildPlugin** Implementation of the BuildInterface.
 - **JoinInterface** Interface for plugins that add joins to the QueryBuilder.
-- **ReplaceInterface** Interface that can replace any field, operator and value of conditions in the filterstring.
+- **ReplaceInterface** Interface that can replace any field, operator and value of conditions in the filter string.